 3. Site Audit

-Think of this like a health check for your website.
-Semrush scans your site and points out issues that could be hurting your SEO, like slow loading pages, broken links, or missing tags—and tells you how to fix them.
+This feature acts as a comprehensive health check for your website.
+Semrush scans your site for SEO-hindering issues like slow loading times, broken links, or missing tags, providing clear recommendations for improvement.

 4. Backlink Analysis